tsy24/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
 NurseyBook shows an error message.

       Use case resumes at step 2.

+* 3b.
+The elderly's name already exists in the elderly database.

+    * 3b1.
+NurseyBook shows an error message.

+      Use case resumes at step 2.